bevyengine/bevy/crates/bevy_naga_oil/README.md

-Bevy Naga Organised Integration Library (`bevy_naga-oil`) is a crate for combining and manipulating shaders.
+Bevy Naga Organized Integration Library (`bevy_naga-oil`) is a crate for combining and manipulating shaders.

 - `compose` presents a modular shader composition framework
 - `prune` strips shaders down to required parts